Those new covid measures Biden announced? Europe’s been doing that and more for a while.

 Biden announced that his administration would push for insurance companies to reimburse Americans for rapid at-home tests, something that health leaders have been clamoring for more access to.
 Those who are not insured would be able to pick up free tests at community sites.

 People in other wealthy nations might be surprised that at-home tests in the United States have been so expensive and in such short supply.
 Britain and Singapore are among the countries that deliver packs of rapid tests to people’s homes.
-Other countries offer the tests for cheap.
+Other countries offer the tests inexpensively.
 In India, they go for about $3.

 Germany is another place that has been lauded for a widely accessible rapid-test program.
-Back in March, it began offering all residents free weekly rapid tests, conducted at public testing centers, doctors’ offices and pharmacies.
-But this fall, to encourage more people to get vaccinated, it stopped subsidizing tests for people who haven’t received their coronavirus shots.
-Like many countries in Europe, it has moved away from allowing people to show a negative test in lieu of proof they’ve been vaccinated or recovered.
+In March, it began offering all residents free weekly rapid tests, conducted at public testing centers, doctors’ offices and pharmacies.
+But this fall, to encourage more people to get vaccinated, it stopped subsidizing tests for people who have not received their coronavirus shots.
+Like many countries in Europe, Germany has moved away from allowing people to show a negative test in lieu of proof they have been vaccinated or recovered.
+Under new restrictions announced Thursday, unvaccinated people in Germany without natural immunity will be banned from restaurants, theaters and nonessential shops.

 Boosters